Set#

 m = Container()

-Note that the label "1987" is the first label seen by GAMS.
+The label "1987" is the first label seen by GAMSPy.
 It appears again as the last label in the initialization list for the set t2.
-This means that the set t2 is not ordered and any attempt to use t2 in a context implying order will cause error messages.
-Observe that the set t3 is ordered, as all the members of t3 have appeared in the GAMSPy program before, and in the same order that they are listed in the definition of t3.
+This means that the actual order of set t2 is not the entry order in the constructor:

 In [1]: m.getUELs()